msupply-foundation/msupply_docs/content/docs/replenishment/outbound_returns.md

 When you are happy with the quantities and reasons, you can press on:

 - the `OK` button.
-You will be redirected to the Outbound Return view and see your item added to the list.
+Your item will be added to the Outbound Return.
 The quantities for each batch will be reserved for this return.
 - the `OK & Next` button to add another item right away
 - the `Back` button, to go back to the `Select quantity` step